TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/Outputs/shapefile.md

 ## Files

-Each scenario directory will contain the following files:
+Each scenario directory will contain the following ShapeFiles:

 * emme_links - Contains information for the roads, links, that go between nodes.
 * emme_nodes - Contains information about points that outline roads and Traffic Analysis Zone centroids.